prem22k/desi-dialect-map/REPORT.md

 ## 1.1.
 Team Information

-Our team, "ahjin Guild," is a dynamic group of students from Sreenidhi Institute of Science and Technology.
-Our collective expertise spans the full-stack development lifecycle, data science, UI/UX design, and strategic growth marketing, making us perfectly equipped for this challenge.
+Our team, "ahjin Guild," is a dynamic group of five students from Sreenidhi Institute of Science and Technology.
+Our collective expertise spans the full-stack development lifecycle, data science, AI/ML, and strategic growth marketing, making us perfectly equipped for this challenge.

 | Name             | Proposed Role                     | Key Skills & Experience (Based on Profiles)                                                                                                    |
 | ---------------- | --------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |